fatimaabubakaradam/hotel-app/README.md

 **Responsive Design**: Adapted for different mobile screen sizes, ensuring consistency across devices.

-For the best experience, open the website on a mobile browser.
+For the best experience, open the App on a mobile browser.
 It is designed to function smoothly on most modern smartphones with a screen  of 600 pixels .

 **Screenshots**